hyperledger-archives/sawtooth-pbft/docs/source/glossary.rst

     Sawtooth component that validates transactions and updates state based on rules defined by the associated `transaction family`.
 (These rules specify the business logic, also called a `smart contract`, for the transaction processor.)
-For more information, see the `Hyperledger Sawtooth documentation <https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications.html>`__.
+For more information, see `"Transaction Family Specifications" in the Hyperledger Sawtooth
+    documentation <https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications.html>`__.

   Working block